GBrachetta/guillermo/README.md

 - That way I made sure that the field thumbnail is not visible to the admins and that it gets populated with the same data the image field contains, so that the thumbnail and the image correspond to each other.
 - As a result, the speed of the gallery increased dramatically, since the user only renders the full size image when they click on the thumbnail.
 - As an indication, thumbnails are approximately 40Kb, while images can take up to a few Mb.
-- Finally they are both saved to the method `random_filename`:
+- Finally they are both uploaded to the method `random_filename` (as indicated in the model):

 ```python
 def random_filename(instance, filename):